There is a lot to consider when it comes to running your home.

 3. Old Age

-Heating units were never designed to last until the end of time.
-Better, more efficient technology is coming out all the time.
+Heating equipment were never designed to last until the end of time.
+Better, more efficient units are coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old furnaces operate at an efficiency of just 65 percent or poorer!
+But keep in mind many old heating systems operate at an efficiency of just 65 percent or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise